 Field peas can fix atmospheric nitrogen (N2) through a symbiotic relationship with Rhizobium leguminosarum.
 This bacteria is native to prairie soils, yet farmers typically inoculate peas.

-The most effective inoculant formulation to increase nodule number, N2 fixation and seed yield is soil-applied granular followed by seed-applied powder followed by seed-applied liquid inoculant (Figure 1).2,3 However, peat and granular formulations may provide some protection to rhizobia against environmental stress, such as desiccation, compared to liquid formulations.
+The most effective inoculant formulation at increasing nodule number, N2 fixation and seed yield, is soil-applied granular inoculant, followed by seed-applied powder (peat) and seed-applied liquid (Figure 1).2,3 However, all three formulations can facilitate successful N2 fixation.
+Peat and granular formulations provide some protection to rhizobia against environmental stress (e.g., dry conditions) compared to liquid formulations.

 Peas will take up a portion of their required N from soil reserves.
-However, proper inoculation generally eliminates the need for starter N fertilizer.
-McKenzie et al. (2001) found that 33% of trial sites with <20 kg N/ha in the top 12 inches of soil responded to starter N and pea yields increased by an average of only 11%.1 High rates of urea (35-71 lbs N/ac) applied at seeding can reduce nodule number and N2 fixation.2
+Proper inoculation generally eliminates the need for starter N fertilizer.
+McKenzie et al. (2001) found that 33% of trial sites with <20 kg N/ha in the top 12 inches of soil responded to starter N and increased pea yields by 11%, on average.1 High rates of urea (35-71 lbs N/ac) applied at seeding can reduce nodule number and N2 fixation.2

-Starter phosphorus (P) fertilizer has been shown to increase pea yields even on high P soils.4 Maximum seed-row safe rates are 20 lbs P2O5/ac with seed bed utilization (SBU) >15%.
-P fertilizer should be placed away from the seed-row with lower SBU.
+Starter phosphorus (P) fertilizer has been shown to increase pea yields even on soils with high P levels.4 The maximum safe rate of seed-placed P is 20 lbs P2O5/ac with seed bed utilization (SBU) >15%.
+P-fertilizer should be placed away from the seed-row with lower SBU.

 1 McKenzie, R. H., Middleton, A. B., Solberg, E. D., DeMulder, J., Flore, N., Clayton, G. W. and Bremer, E. 2001.
 Response of pea to rhizobia inoculation and starter nitrogen in Alberta.
 Can.
 J. Plant Sci.
 81: 637–643.